Khafang/kbob/README.md

 Discord bot for me and my friend

-install
+install</br>
-1.just clone it
+1.just clone it</br>
-2.activate discord dev and get accesstoken to replace at login 3.npm install and node index.js
+2.activate discord dev and get accesstoken to replace at login</br>
+3.npm install and node index.js</br>
 4.enjoy